TomLXXVI/pyberryplc-platform/README.md

 **Provides tools for defining motion profiles and trajectories.**

-The main modules are `motion_profile.py` and `trajectory.py`.
+The main modules are `multi_axis.py` and `trajectory.py`.

-`motion_profile.py` defines the abstract `MotionProfile` class and its concrete implementations, `TrapezoidalProfile` and `SCurvedProfile`, enabling you to specify motion profiles for stepper motors.
+`multi_axis.py` defines the abstract `MotionProfile` class and its concrete implementations, `TrapezoidalProfile` and `SCurvedProfile`, enabling you to specify motion profiles for stepper motors.

 `trajectory.py` contains everything needed to execute two-dimensional (planar) trajectories with two synchronized stepper motors (X and Y axes).
-The key class is `TrajectoryPlanner`, which takes a series of $(x, y)$ points representing the start and end of each trajectory segment.
-The result is a `Trajectory` object—a list of `Segment` objects, each containing motion profiles and rotation directions for both axes, allowing you to verify profiles before execution.
+The key class is `Trajectory2DPlanner`, which takes a series of $(x, y)$ points representing the start and end of each trajectory segment.
+The result is a `Trajectory2D` object—a list of `Segment2D` objects, each containing motion profiles and rotation directions for both axes, allowing you to verify profiles before execution.